Unit interval: Properties

 The unit interval is a complete metric space, homeomorphic to the extended real number line.
 As a topological space, it is compact, contractible, path connected and locally path connected.
 The Hilbert cube is obtained by taking a topological product of countably many copies of the unit interval.

 In mathematical analysis, the unit interval is a one-dimensional analytical manifold whose boundary consists of the two points 0 and 1.
 Its standard orientation goes from 0 to 1.

 The unit interval is a totally ordered set and a complete lattice (every subset of the unit interval has a supremum and an infimum).

 Cardinality

 The size or cardinality of a set is the number of elements it contains.

 The unit interval is a subset of the real numbers $\mathbb{R}$.
 However, it has the same size as the whole set: the cardinality of the continuum.
 Since the real numbers can be used to represent points along an infinitely long line, this implies that a line segment of length 1, which is a part of that line, has the same number of points as the whole line.
 Moreover, it has the same number of points as a square of area 1, as a cube of volume 1, and even as an unbounded n-dimensional Euclidean space $\mathbb{R}^n$ (see Space filling curve).

 The number of elements (either real numbers or points) in all the above-mentioned sets is uncountable, as it is strictly greater than the number of natural numbers.

+Orientation

+The unit interval is a curve.
+The open interval (0,1) is a subset of the positive real numbers and inherits an orientation from them.
+The orientation is reversed when the interval is entered from 1, such as in the integral $\int_1^x \frac{dt}{t}$ used to define natural logarithm for x in the interval, thus yielding negative values for logarithm of such x.
+In fact, this integral is evaluated as a signed area yielding negative area over the unit interval due to reversed orientation there.